Self-paced

 Decision trees for classification

-To exemplify the implementation of a classification tree we will use a dataset with few instances and which has been previously treated with a full EDA.
+To exemplify the implementation of a classification tree, we will use a dataset with a few instances that has been previously treated with a full EDA.

 Step 1.
 Reading the processed dataset